 1997-U.S. 112 min.
 Color.
 Widescreen.
 Produced by Danny DeVito, Michael Shamberg, Stacey Sher.
 Written and directed by Andrew Niccol.
 Cast: Ethan Hawke (Vincent Freeman), Uma Thurman (Irene Cassini), Jude Law (Jerome Morrow), Gore Vidal, Loren Dean, Alan Arkin… Ernest Borgnine, Tony Shalhoub.

 Trivia: The name “Gattaca” was constructed from the letters used to label the bases of DNA.
+Maya Rudolph plays a nurse in her first feature film.

 Last word: “‘Gattaca’ is among the best first films in the history of cinema.
 I firmly believe this.
 Andrew Niccol is so smart; this movie announced the arrival of a really, really original mind.
 I know for a fact that the head of studio releasing at the time just didn’t think it was that good.
 He didn’t want to invest a lot money in it, and so it was kind of dumped into theaters without much promotion.
 I know that Andrew worked really hard with whatever little campaign he had.
 But at the end of the day, you need exposure to educate viewers as to what the movie’s about.”
 (Hawke, TIME)